tobymelin/configs/README.md

 # configs

-Collection of my usual Mac/Linux/Windows configs
+Collection of my usual Mac/Linux/Windows configs, plus a couple of bash/Python scripts to simplify common tasks.